A Mac category report

 Not great if

-You are on macOS 14 or older, or you want a visible desktop character.
+You are on macOS 14.5 or older, want a typing-reactive pet, or want every feature included for free.

 Visit notisprite.com